emir002/002-folder-lock/README.md

 The fourth option exits the program

-A detailed view of classes and functions is available in the fils in 'docs' folder .html files are made with the pdoc3 module
+A detailed view of classes and functions is available in the files in 'docs' folder .html files are made with the pdoc3 module

 ## Files

 \'%APPDATA%'
 |- \002 Folder Lock\attempts'	File that store number of wrong password imputs.
 It will be created after running the program.
 |- \002 Folder Lock\key.key'	File that store key for encrypting password.
 It will be created after running the program.
+|- \Vlc1\pas1.json'	Encrypted password file.

 \'002 Folder Lock'
 |     |-\'docs'